helpwave/helpwave/products/impulse/README.md

 #### Mental health

 > Disclaimer: This app will not replace a professional psychologist.
+Also, this feature is not relevant for the mvp phase.

 The app should evaluate the mental condition of a user.
 This is important so that the app isn’t overwhelming the user with the baseline tasks.